beacorp/testing-supabase/DEVELOPERS.md

 Thank you for your interest in [Supabase](https://supabase.com) and your willingness to contribute!

-To ensure a positive and inclusive environment, please read our [code of conduct](https://github.com/supabase/.github/blob/main/CODE_OF_CONDUCT.md).
+To ensure a positive and inclusive evironment, please read our [code of conduct](https://github.com/supabase/.github/blob/main/CODE_OF_CONDUCT.md).
 We encourage you to explore the existing [issues](https://github.com/supabase/supabase/issues) to see how you can make a meaningful impact.
 This document will help you setup your development environment.

 ### Install dependencies